First time enrolment

 How do I book an appointment with an Arts student advisor?

 You can book an advice appointment using the link below.
 You can only book a student advice appointment once you have accepted your offer.
-When making an appointment to talk about general issues like enrolling, subjects selections etc. please select the Events tab from the top blue menu.
-If you need to make an Advanced Standing (or credit) appointment please use the quick link on the right of the page and Request New Appointment, the appointment type to select is Arts then BA Credit/Advanced Standing Application.
-You can drop into the Arts Student Centre before 24 January for advice prior to accepting your offer.
+When making an appointment to talk about general issues like enrolling, subjects selection, advanced standing etc., please use the quick link on the right of the page and Request New Appointment.
+The appointment type to select is Arts then 1st Year BA Student Advice or BA Credit/Advanced Standing depending on the kind of appointment you need.
+Of course, you can drop into the Arts Student Centre at any point for advice or to have your questions answered

 What should I bring when I come?